 Working capital requirement is influenced by various factors.
-In fact, any and every activity of a company affects the working capital requirements of the company.
+Majority activities of the company affect the working capital requirements of the company.
 The magnitude of influence may be different.
 Some important of them are listed below:

 Table of Contents